 There are two basic types of RFID that concern the MagicBands – “passive” RFID and “active” RFID.

 Passive RFID is fairly common.
-If you’ve ever used a card entry system where you placed a card on or near a sensor to unlock the door, it’s the same thing.
+If you’ve ever used a card entry system where you placed a card on or near a sensor to unlock the door, or used a “contactless” credit card to make a purchase, it’s the same thing.
 Basically, the device (card or band) contains a chip in it and an antenna.
 It doesn’t require a battery or other power source.
 When placed within a magnetic field (which is emitted by the reader), it created enough of a charge in the circuit that it wakes up and then transmits its unique identification number to the reader on a specific frequency.
 The reader receives that number, and sends it to the computer which can then look up the relevant information for that ID (if there is a valid FastPass+ for the attraction, or if you should be admitted into the park, etc.) Typically this only work over very short distances (from touching to a few inches) unless a high powered reader and/or sensitive antenna is used.

 This is how almost all of the functions used at Walt Disney World work.
 You place the card or band against a “touchpoint” (with a light-up Mickey head in a circle, the symbol for MyMagic+), and it scans it quickly and sends the information to the computer, which then decides if it is valid.
 If the Mickey head turns green (potentially other colors if the band is a special “limited edition” version), it is valid for whatever purpose it was.
 If it turns blue, it is either not valid or simply didn’t read properly.
 Occasionally you may need to try a second time.